NEU-DSG/tapas-docs/dev-docs/serversetup.md

 ### Ruby on Rails + Hydra/Samvera

 Hydra (now “Samvera”) is a Ruby on Rails gem which provides components and infrastructure for running a digital repository.
-The [tapas_rails application](https://github.com/NEU-DSG/tapas_rails) stores, indexes, and serves out TEI files and associated images.
+The [tapas_rails application](https://github.com/NEU-DSG/tapas_rails) is the main repository for TEI documents, metadata, and related assets.
+Rails stores files; indexes them; ensures files can point to each other; triggers the creation of derivatives (MODS metadata, XHTML for display), and stores those too.
+The Rails component also serves out the XML, XHTML, MODS, etc. on web requests. stores, indexes, and serves out TEI files and associated images.

 In the future, the Rails app will also manage users and the web interface.

 Parts and dependencies: